⌜

 ⌟

-Shaped by more than twenty years of contemplative practice and sustained engagement with philosophy, psychology, literature, and the arts, her work unfolds through a slow and attentive mode of perception.
+Grounded in more than twenty years of contemplative practice and sustained engagement with philosophy, psychology, literature, and the arts, her work unfolds through a slow and attentive mode of perception.

 about